 Mathura boasts a rich cultural heritage that is weaved through hundreds and thousands of legends and myths.
 No wonder, it is regarded as one of the seven holy cities by Hindus all over India.
 Even in this modern age, the charm of Mathura continues to lure visitors from all parts of the country and beyond.
 And what makes this sacred city a hot favorite among tourists?
 The answer is pretty simple – an enticing milieu of sacred temples, religious structures, landmark monuments, and serene ghats lend Mathura a surreal beauty that is hard to find in your regular tourist destinations.

-So, is the city of Mathura on your bucket list?
-If yes, then check out some of the famous attractions that make the city a top draw for tourists.
+So, is the city on your bucket list?
+If yes, then check out some of the famous places to visit in Mathura that make the city a top draw for tourists.

 Shri Krishna Janmabhoomi Temple